-The Nutritional Therapist training program is based on the work of two founding fathers in nutritional research: Dr. Weston A. Price and Dr. Frances Pottenger, Jr. Learning about the findings of Dr. Weston Price’s research was life-changing for me and I’d like to share the basics of his research and findings.
+The Nutritional Therapy Practitioner training program is based on the work of two founding fathers in nutritional research: Dr. Weston A. Price and Dr. Frances Pottenger, Jr. Learning about the findings of Dr. Weston Price and his research was life-changing for me and I’d like to share the basics of his research and findings.

 Dr. Price was a dentist who was concerned about increasing amounts of tooth decay and narrowing facial structure that was leading to crooked teeth.
 He was interested in studying people who didn’t suffer these things, and heard there were isolated groups in remote areas that still had appropriate facial structure.
 Soon this interest took him on journeys around the world.
 He visited 14 different countries, studying groups in the Swiss Alps, islands off the coast of Scotland, Africa, South America, Australia, Natives in Canada & Alaska, and Pacific Islanders.
 He also collected samples of their foods and analyzed them for their nutrient content.